mikeal/block-box/README.md

 * [ 4, HEADER, MULTIHASH of the BLOCKS, MULTIHASH of the BOX ]
 * [ 5, HEADER, MULTIHASH of the BLOCKS, MULTIHASH of the DIGESTS ]
 * [ 6, HEADER, MULTIHASH of the BLOCKS, MULTIHASH of the BOX, MULTIHASH of the DIGESTS ]
+* [ 7, HEADER, MULTIHASH of the AGGREGATED_DIGEST ]
+* [ 8, HEADER, MULTIHASH of the AGGREGATED_DIGEST, MULTIHASH of the BOX ]
+* [ 9, HEADER, MULTIHASH of the AGGREGATED_DIGEST, MULTIHASH of the DIGESTS ]
+* [ 10, HEADER, MULTIHASH of the AGGREGATED_DIGEST, MULTIHASH of the BLOCKS ]
+* [ 11, HEADER, MULTIHASH of the AGGREGATED_DIGEST, MULTIHASH of the BOX, MULTIHASH of the DIGESTS ]
+* [ 12, HEADER, MULTIHASH of the AGGREGATED_DIGEST MULTIHASH of the BLOCKS, MULTIHASH of the BOX ]
+* [ 13, HEADER, MULTIHASH of the AGGREGATED_DIGEST MULTIHASH of the BLOCKS, MULTIHASH of the DIGESTS ]
+* [ 14, HEADER, MULTIHASH of the AGGREGATED_DIGEST MULTIHASH of the BLOCKS, MULTIHASH of the BOX, MULTIHASH of the DIGESTS, MULTIHASH of the BLOCKS ]

 Since we've got multihashes in multihashes, any method we ever want to use to verify each section can be